-Note: Committees will be re-staffed in 2016.
-Each committee could use volunteer help.
+Note: Committees could always use volunteer help!
 So, if you are a CABEC member, you are encouraged to contact those responsible for the committee that may interest you.
-A list of committees and those currently in charge is provided at the bottom of the page.
+A list of committees and those currently in charge is provided below the Board listing on this page.

 Rosemary Howley lives and works in Northern California.
 She has an impressive educational background, including a Master’s degree in Architecture from UCLA with a specialization in architectural energy efficiency.
 In addition, she has a wealth of experience related to the California’s Energy Standards, having worked in this field since 1986.
 She has been a CABEC member since its inception; her contributions include being the editor of the CABEC Newsletter for over 15 years (1986-2002).
 Her expertise and commitment to helping CABEC in its roles of educating energy consultants and participating in the California Energy Standards processes will help the organization continue to provide excellent value to its members.

 Roy Eads – Board Secretary (Board Member Since: 2016, Current Term: 2019-2021)

 Having served as an independent Energy Consultant, HERS Rater, and Residential HVAC System Designer since 2006, Roy Eads has developed a passion for energy efficiency and the move toward Zero Net Energy building.
 Roy has built an expansive foundation of knowledge through more than 30 years of construction and restoration contracting, possesses A.S.
 Degrees in HVAC and Project Management, holds a Certificate of Building Inspection Technology, with an emphasis on Architectural Technology, and maintains a constant and extensive regimen of energy-related training.